jaredpar/csharplang/proposals/struct-improvements.md

 ## Motivation

+* The lack of `ref` fields mean that high performance `struct` innovation is limited to the dotnet/runtime repository where they can take advantage of the `ByReference<T>` type (which effectively are `ref` fields).
+It also means such innovation in the runtime lacks necessary compiler safety in a number of cases.
 * Implicit escape safety rules are effective for majority of cases but low level code frequently hits the friction points they create1
 * `out` is assumed to escape even if it doesn't